ghas-bootcamp/ghas-bootcamp/exercises/dependabot.md

       prefix: "pip"
 ```
 </details>

+#### Working with Dependency Review

+If a Pull Request has dependency changes, you can [review](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-dependency-changes-in-a-pull-request) them and see if there are known vulnerabilities with the dependency changes.

+   1. Add a vulnerable dependency to `auth-service/requirements.txt` and commit to a new branch.
+For example, here's a vulnerable dependency:

+    ```requirements.txt
+    ...
+    django-piston==0.2.0
+    ```
+   2. Create a Pull Request, and click on `Files changed`.
+   3. Click on the `Display the rich diff` button on the `requirements.txt` file to review dependency changes.

 💡**Now that we're familiar with Dependabot, let's head over to the code scanning section, and learn more about it!
 [Click here](code-scanning.md).** 💡